24 June – 8 August 2014

 Leverhulme Awards Recognise Rising Stars of Research

-This year, the Leverhulme Trust awarded up to 29 Philip Leverhulme Prizes to recognise researchers at an early stage of their career, whose work has already had a significant international impact, and whose future research career is exceptionally promising.
-Prize winners receive an award of £70,000 over two or three years, which may be used for any research purpose.
+This year, the Leverhulme Trust awarded 29 Philip Leverhulme Prizes to recognise researchers at an early stage of their career, whose work has already had a significant international impact, and whose future research career is exceptionally promising.
+Prize winners receive an award of £70,000 over three years, which may be used for any research purpose.
 Nominations are accepted for work across 18 broad disciplines, with prizes in six of these disciplines offered each year.

 The prizes recognise the achievements of researchers at an early stage of their career, whose work has already made an international impression, and whose future research holds exceptional promise.